 “Retailers will adopt mobile-first approaches — that leverage beacons, augmented reality and cross-channel customer profiling — to bridge shoppers’ online and offline worlds.
 In the age of mobile-dominant consumers — who have expectations of real-time, highly relevant and personalized experiences — omni-channel innovation is no longer a merely something nice to have at a physical store.
 It’s a must-have.”

-To make sure your company isn’t left behind in the retail evolution, be sure to update your point of sale computer systems for comprehensive inventory management as well as the ultimate in customer service, efficiency and reliability.
+To make sure your company isn’t left behind in the retail evolution, be sure to update your point of sale computer systems to VRP for comprehensive inventory management as well as the ultimate in customer service, efficiency and reliability.